Blake-Madden/Wisteria-Dataviz/importing-data.md

 first empty value is encountered in the column. `ColumnWithStringTable::FindMissingDataCode()` can be used to find this code after import.

-Otherwise, if the file contains integers, then you can import the column as such using `CategoricalImportMethod::ReadAsIntegers`.
-If you want strings to be connected to these codes/integers, then this can be done by accessing the column's string table, like so:
+Otherwise, if the file contains unsigned integers (i.e., discrete, non-negative codes), then you can import the column as such using `CategoricalImportMethod::ReadAsIntegers`.
+If you want strings to be connected to these codes, then this can be done by accessing the column's string table, like so:

 ```cpp
 yData->GetCategoricalColumn(0).GetStringTable() =